 Other physical effects that long-term misusers should expect of heroin are constipation, insomnia, various lung complications — including tuberculosis and multiple types of pneumonia — and mental disorders, such as depression or antisocial personality disorder.
 Men often experience sexual dysfunction, and women’s menstrual cycles usually become irregular.

-There are also specific negative consequences associated with different types of heroin dose administration:
+There are also effects associated with different types of heroin dose administration:

-• Chronic injection of heroin can scar or collapse veins and result in bacterial infections of the blood vessels and heart valves, abscesses, and other infections.
-Blood vessels can also be clogged in the lungs, liver, kidneys, or brain.
-Immune reactions to these can cause arthritis or other rheumatologic problems.
+- Chronic injection of heroin can scar or collapse veins, making it increasingly difficult to find a viable injection site.
+This practice can also result in dangerous bacterial infections of the blood vessels and heart valves, leading to potentially life-threatening conditions like endocarditis.
+Abscesses, which are collections of pus that build up within tissue, can occur at injection sites.
+Blood vessels can also become clogged with impurities, leading to complications in the lungs, liver, kidneys, or brain.
+In some cases, immune reactions to these blockages can cause arthritis or other rheumatologic problems, adding further to the user’s health issues.

 What Should a Client Expect From a Heroin Addiction Treatment Program?